Cory Loebl enters his 10th year as an assistant coach at Long Beach State.

 Loebl was selected as the Big West Male Athlete of the Year in 2003 after scoring a school-record 30 points at the conference championships.
 Loebl earned all-league honors in three events while claiming the title in the discus.
 Over his two years, Loebl tallied an unmatched total of 44 points in two conference championship meets.
 The former team captain left Long Beach State ranked among the top-10 in six events, including No. 2 marks in the indoor shot put and weight throw.

 Loebl also excelled in the classroom, earning both MPSF and Big West all-academic honors in 2003.
-In addition, he was selected as Long Beach Statea?TMs BWC Male Scholar-Athlete of the Year in 2004 and was a two-time U.S. Track Coaches Association Academic All-American.
+In addition, he was named Long Beach State's BWC Male Scholar-Athlete of the Year in 2004 and was a two-time USTFCCCA All-Academic selection.

 Loebl and his wife, Melissa, reside in Long Beach with their son, Kaian, and daughter, Kalea.